reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 1 imports `{!rsh} loadStdlib` from the Reach standard library.

-* Line 2 imports all that is in the `./build/index.main.mjs` file as the project's backend.
+* Line 2 imports the `./build/index.main.mjs` file as the backend.
 This file doesn't exist yet.
-It will be automatically generated when you run `./reach run` in your terminal.
+It would be automatically generated when you run `./reach run` in your terminal.

 * Line 3 calls the `loadStdlib` function that was imported on line 1 and the output is stored as `stdlib`.